Glenroe: Imagery

 Glenroe was noted for its original title sequence, which featured the words "Gleann Rua" in Gaelic script morphing into "Glenroe" over a series of rural images.
 The original title sequence was used from the 1983/84 series to the end of the 1992/93 series, and was replaced with a more up-to-date title sequence at the start of the 1993/94 series.

 Jarlath Hayes (1924–2001), master Irish typographer and designer, "who gave his best years as a man of letters working within Irish publishing…drew his own type, Tuam Uncial…it became familiar to a generation of Glenroe viewers on RTÉ television where it featured in the credits".

 Theme tune

 Glenroe's theme tune was that of a traditional Irish song called "Cuaichín Ghleann Néifinn" and was arranged by Jim Lockhart of Horslips.
 The original version was used from the 1983/84 series to the end of the 1992/93 series.
-A newly recorded version, arranged by Máire Ní Bhraonáin of Clannad, was introduced with the start of the 1993/94 series, along with changes to the title sequence.
+A newly recorded version, at the start of the 1993/94 series, along with changes to the title sequence was requested by TV, film, theatre producer and director, the late Art Ó Briain and was arranged and performed by Máire Breatnach featuring Cormac Breatnach on Whistle.